lolaedun/lom/README.md

 * **Fix**
 I changed the div classes and margins on sample routine and skincare section and it seems to have removed the gap on all smaller devices except for iphone5.
+For the iphone 5 I added an overflow to the html and body tags

 * **Verdict**
-No more gap on far right of screen in mobile except on iphone5.
+No more gap on far right of screen in mobile.

 ### **Sample Meal Plan Not Responsive**